Montgomery, AL Alcohol and Drug Use Statistics

 More stringent outpatient programs include IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs) requiring more visits per week, with PHPs providing daily services and IOPs requiring nine days of therapy per week minimum.5 In addition to the required therapy appointments, outpatient programs recommend participation in community support and offer referrals to appropriate meetings for an added layer of encouragement to remain sober.

-Depending on your personal preferences and background, you might have a better time at a specialty rehab designed for people similar to you.
+Depending on your personal preferences and background, you might have a better time at specialty rehabs and detox centers in Montgomery designed for people similar to you.
 These can be rehabs that only accept a specific gender, those with therapy and support groups specifically for those in the LGBTQ+ community, or those for veterans and current service members that need trauma-focused therapies.

 For those in law enforcement, teachers, doctors, and other professionals, executive rehabs offer a higher focus on privacy and confidentiality, understanding your need to protect your reputation and career.
-These facilities might also offer more VIP amenities such as a masseuse on staff in the on-campus spa and state-of-the-art technology to treat addiction.
-Given the higher level of quality, these centers tend to cost a bit more than standard rehab programs.
+These facilities might also offer more VIP amenities, such as a masseuse on staff in the on-campus spa and state-of-the-art technology to treat addiction.

-Dual diagnosis rehab centers are made to help people that have co-occurring mental health and substance use disorders.
+Dual-diagnosis rehab centers are made to help people that have co-occurring mental health and substance use disorders.
 Whereas a person might be turned away in the past for having a dual diagnosis, we now have rehabs that staff mental health professional therapists, psychologists, and psychiatrists capable of managing medications, symptoms, and therapies across both disorders concurrently.
-According to SAMHSA, there are two dual diagnosis rehab centers in Montgomery, and one of them is run by the VA.4

 - Higher rate of job retention

-- Longer times spent adhering to rehab programs and higher graduation rates
+- Longer times spent adhering to programs and higher graduation rates

 - Healthier pregnancies and better outcomes for babies born to women with addiction